 - Safety – Proper installation reduces risks.

-Professional installation can cost more upfront.
+Professional installation costs more upfront.
 But it offers peace of mind.
-You get a job well done without the hassle.
+You get a good job without hassle.

 Average Costs For Hitch Installation

-Installing a hitch on your Subaru can be very useful.
-It allows you to tow trailers, bikes, or other items.
-But how much does it cost?
-Let’s dive into the average costs for hitch installation.
+Installing a hitch on your Subaru is useful.
+It lets you tow trailers, bikes, or other items.
+How much does it cost?
+Let’s look at average costs.

 Cost Breakdown

-The cost of installing a hitch on a Subaru varies.
-Here’s a breakdown:
+The cost to install a hitch on a Subaru varies.
+Here’s a breakdown.
+Check CURT hitch options for more details.

 Comparing Prices